 Bolton School Senior Boys

-Pupils are taught Chemistry from Year 7.
-At the end of Year 9 they may choose to study two or three GCSEs in Science.
+Pupils are taught Chemistry from Year 8.
+At the end of Year 10 the majority study three GCSEs in Science.
 The subject is very popular amongst the pupils, and recently between 40 and 60 pupils per year have studied the subject to A Level.
 The results are very good.
 In 2004, the Department achieved the Good Schools Guide Award for the Best Independent School for boys for Chemistry at A Level.

 Studying chemistry at A Level enables pupils to access a wide variety of courses at university, ranging from medicine to engineering, and from optometry to criminology.